Nilesh-Bhopali-thinkitive/Nilesh-Bhopali-thinkitive/README.md

 ###

-<p align="left">My name is Nilesh Bhopali and I'm a Sr. Software Engineer from India.</p>
+<p align="left">My name is Nilesh Bhopali and I'm from India  🇮🇳</p>

 ###

-<h2 align="left">About me</h2>
+<h2 align="left">🚀 Accomplished Node.js Team Lead | 📚 Devoted Lifelong Learner<br>⭐️ Championing a track record of excellence, steering victorious software development endeavors across diverse sectors.
+Demonstrating an artful proficiency in leading developer teams, constructing intricate applications, and ensuring punctual project milestones, all while upholding unwavering quality benchmarks.<br>🌱 Continuously evolving, enhancing my leadership acumen and technical acuity, navigating challenges to propel both my skills and the projects I oversee.<br>🤝 Partner with me to transform your software aspirations into triumphant, precisely executed realities.<br>🔧 Boasting a wealth of Node.js expertise and a robust history of steering successful projects.
+Equipped with a talent for orchestrating cross-functional collaboration, ensuring on-time, on-budget project fruition.<br>With a strong leadership foundation and a passion for continuous improvement, I am poised to guide your projects to remarkable achievement, combining innovation with steadfast execution.</h2>

 ###

-<p align="left">Highly skilled and experienced Node.js Team Lead with experience leading successful software development projects in various industries.
-Demonstrated ability to manage a team of developers, build complex applications, and ensure project deadlines are met while maintaining high quality standards.
-Adept at working with cross-functional teams to deliver projects on time and within budget.</p>
+<p align="left"></p>

 ###